vporton/avatrade-job-test/README.md

 Normal responses are passed in the field `data` to differentiate them from error info and other possible auxiliary information.

+For test config I use `.ini` format to be easily understandable and editable.
+The bot config is read from the file passed by `BOT_CONFIG` environment variable (or `mytest/data/config.ini` by default, see that file for an example bot config).

 ## API

 I use the same POST request params as model field names.